ila-w/fake-news-detection/README.md

 * Open the program in Jupyter Notebook by running the command
   -     jupyter notebook
 * Once in Jupyter Notebook, click on "fake-news-detection-models.ipynb" to pull up the program
 * At the top of the page you will see a tab labeled "Run".
-CLick this tab and then click on the "Run Selected Cell and All Below" option
+Click this tab and then click on the "Run Selected Cell and All Below" option
-* You program should now be running!
+* Your program should now be running!
 If there are any errors, check the help section of this README for possible solutions

 ## Help